jhh8/rd-singleplayer-mod/README.md

 Completing a map for a second time and getting a slower time will not grant points again, it is not a farming system.

+Important note: players also get an additional 7.5 points for completing a map without getting hit or without using grenade launcher and flamethrower.
+(Max of 15 additional points per map).

 # Maps
 Each map has a map rating (higher rating for more difficult maps) and a map precision.
 Higher precision should be set for maps where times will be close to each other.